-We will meet at 10.15 on the day of the lab. outside House 5 in the main entrance hall at Ångström (right after the cafeteria).
+We will meet in the Ångström Laboratory in Uppsala at 10.15 on the day of the lab.
 We will start the day with going through the basics for RBS technique and listen to your answers to the questions above.